 assistance.
 Eligibility for the program depends on the number of jobs created and the corresponding wages.
 We also have the Kansas Industrial Retraining (KIR)

 program to retrain a Kansas company’s existing workforce on new technology or production activities.
 Projects involving a Kansas Basic Industry – which includes manufacturing, distribution or regional/national service facilities – may qualify for these programs.
 Both of these programs offer direct financial assistance to pay a negotiated portion of the costs to train a company’s employees.
-Companies may apply the assistance toward items such as instructors’ salaries; meals, travel and lodging (including out-of-state or international travel); video development; textbooks and training manuals; supplies and materials; temporary training facilities and curriculum planning and development.
+Companies may apply the assistance toward items such as instructors’ salaries; video development; textbooks and training manuals; supplies and materials; curriculum planning and development and minor training equipment

 INCOME TAX INCENTIVES